XKCP/XKCP/usage-example.md

     // 4. send the encrypted message and the tag over the wire:

     // on the wire:
-    // CAUTION: temper with the encrypted message (flip a bit) by uncommenting
+    // CAUTION: tamper with the encrypted message (flip a bit) by uncommenting
     // the following line and the tags will not match -> Authentication insured.
     // encrypted[0] ^= 1;